 Special Considerations During Pregnancy and Lactation

 In general, the preferred anticoagulants for use during pregnancy are heparin compounds.
-Because of its reliability and ease of administration, LMWH is recommended rather than UFH for the prevention and treatment of VTE in pregnancy.49 Direct-acting anticoagulants are not routinely used during pregnancy due to the lack of safety data in pregnant individuals.40 The use of warfarin to prevent or treat VTE should be avoided in pregnant individuals, regardless of their COVID-19 status, and especially during the first trimester due to the concern for teratogenicity.
+Because of its reliability and ease of administration, LMWH is recommended rather than UFH for the prevention and treatment of VTE in pregnancy.49 Direct-acting anticoagulants are not routinely recommended during pregnancy because of a lack of safety data for pregnant individuals.48 The use of warfarin to prevent or treat VTE should be avoided in pregnant individuals regardless of their COVID-19 status, especially during the first trimester due to the concern for teratogenicity.

 Specific recommendations for pregnant or lactating individuals with COVID-19 include:

 - Han H, Yang L, Liu R, et al. Prominent changes in blood coagulation of patients with SARS-CoV-2 infection.
 Clin Chem Lab Med.
-2020.
+2020;58(7):1116-1120.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32172226.

-- Driggin E, Madhavan MV, Bikdeli B, et al. Cardiovascular considerations for patients, health care workers, and health systems during the coronavirus disease 2019 (COVID-19) pandemic.
+- Driggin E, Madhavan MV, Bikdeli B, et al. Cardiovascular considerations for patients, health care workers, and health systems during the COVID-19 pandemic.
 J Am Coll Cardiol.
-2020.
+2020;75(18):2352-2371.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32201335.

 - Guan WJ, Ni ZY, Hu Y, et al. Clinical characteristics of coronavirus disease 2019 in China.
 N Engl J Med.
-2020.
+2020;382(18):1708-1720.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32109013.

-- Tang N, Bai H, Chen X, Gong J, Li D, Sun Z. Anticoagulant treatment is associated with decreased mortality in severe coronavirus disease 2019 patients with coagulopathy.
+- Tang N, Bai H, Chen X, et al. Anticoagulant treatment is associated with decreased mortality in severe coronavirus disease 2019 patients with coagulopathy.
 J Thromb Haemost.
 2020;18(5):1094-1099.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32220112.